zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 - easy configuration
 - a ssh-agent is not shared with other login shells
     - note that each tmux pane creates a new login shell
-- a ssh-agent may not be killed if the shell is killed abruptly
+- the ssh-agent may not be killed if the shell is killed abruptly

 ## Solution 2